SwissTPH/pochas-geoutils/docs/index.rst

 Welcome to pochas-geoutils's documentation!
 ===========================================

-A Python package is offering tools for spatial data handling to feed to machine learning Algorithms.
-All functionalities was applied or user-friendly geo data processing in `POCHAS project <https://www.swisstph.ch/en/projects/project-detail/project-action/detail/project-controller/Projects/project/effects-of-airborne-pollen-on-cardiorespiratory-health-and-allergic-symptoms/>`__
+📦 This Python package provides spatial data handling tools 🛠️ to facilitate the input of data to machine learning algorithms🤖.
+All functionalities have been developed to enable user-friendly 👨‍💻 geo-data processing in `POCHAS project <https://www.swisstph.ch/en/projects/project-detail/project-action/detail/project-controller/Projects/project/effects-of-airborne-pollen-on-cardiorespiratory-health-and-allergic-symptoms/>`__

 .. toctree::
    :maxdepth: 2